This Nordic Lake Region Is Like Acadia Times 50

 About 25 minutes drive from Savonlinna is a Wine in the Woods experience at Hotel Punkaharju, which combines forest bathing and a wine tasting with small food pairings.
 Guests first walk through the forest and along cliff edges overlooking the lake in order to open up their senses and get in touch with their thoughts.
 The guide even invites participants to take off their shoes and walk on plush mosses and squishy beds of soft pine needles.
 Guests are then led to a wooden table in the forest set for a fine meal and greeted by a welcome glass of sparkling wine.
 Over the next 90 minutes in the tranquil outdoor setting, a sommelier leads diners through five pairings, often accompanied by bites of seaweed caviar or other fresh ingredients of the season.

 To get a literal taste of the country, try your hand at a Karelian pie workshop, which is a common dish in Finland.
 Often found at breakfast spreads, this savory pie is made of rye dough and rice pudding, then brushed with a dangerously-good butter and egg concoction.
 Though simple to make, it’s now considered a specialty item that must be sought out.
-The 2-3 hour workshop is offered at the chef’s picturesque and cozy home on (surprise) an island—and it’s quite possibly one of the warmest kitchen environments you could dream of.
+The award-winning 2-3 hour workshop is offered at the chef’s picturesque and cozy home on (surprise) an island—and it’s quite possibly one of the warmest kitchen environments you could dream of.
 It’s like going over the river and through the woods to the house of the Finnish grandmother you never knew you needed.
-They also offer berry pies, which if you choose, you can go berry picking in the forest beforehand.
+As the owner says, “This isn’t just for tourists, this is how we live—tourists can take part in real life.”
+They also offer berry pies, where, if you choose, you can go berry picking in the forest beforehand.